hphelion/documentation/cloudos/manage.administration-dashboard.tasks-by-role.md

 #### To Change Proxy Settings

 The Admin user can change proxy information from the default values that were entered in the installer.
-You use a proxy when you upload or create images, and when you provision to HP Cloud Services.
+You use a proxy when you upload or create images, and when you provision to HP Helion Cloud Services.

 You might need to change your proxy information if your default proxy server fails or if you prefer to use a different proxy server.